Darjeeling: Food

 Traditionally, the people of the region have preferred cooked rice as the staple; however, roti made of wheat is also popular, mostly among the urban population.
 Cooked ground maize is sometimes eaten as staple food mostly in rural areas, where it might be eaten with mohi and gundruk, a fermented vegetable.
 Goyang, another fermented food, is made from the leaves of a local wild plant, abundantly available during the monsoon.
 The leaves are fermented for a month and then consumed for several months afterwards.
 Boiled with yak meat or beef to make a hearty thukpa soup, it is commonly prepared in Sherpa homes though seldom sold.

 Some ethnic foods have cultural value in festivals.
 Celebration of festivals with the consumption of sel roti, a fermented cereal-based fried doughnut-like confectionery, is a custom of the Gorkha.
 Dahi, a fermented milk product, is consumed as a savoury addition to daily diets.
 It is also used by the Gorkha to make a paste with rice and food colour for applying to the foreheads of the younger members of the family by their elders during festivals and marriages.
 Alcoholic drinks can have a similar dual purpose; in addition to being consumed directly they are offered to gods and in the veneration of the dead.
 In some communities, they have been employed in spirit possession rituals.

 Some Brahmin Gorkhas are vegetarians.
 Non-vegetarians eat chicken, mutton, buffalo, and pork.
 Beef is taboo to a majority of the Gorkha except for Tamang and Sherpa.
 Newar prefers buffalo meat.
 About two-thirds of people prepare ethnic fermented foods at home for consumption.
 Cooking is usually done by women.
 Traditionally members of the family sit together on bamboo mats in the kitchen, and meals are served by the female members of the family and then usually eaten by hand, though chopsticks made of bamboo are commonly used by the Bhutia and Tibetans.
 Plates are made of brass or have a thin layer of brass.

-Popular alcoholic beverages sold in Darjeeling town include tongba, Jnaard (pronounced as Jaar) and chhaang, variations of a local beer made from fermenting finger millet.
+Popular alcoholic beverages sold in Darjeeling include tongba, Jnaard (pronounced as Jaar) and chhaang, variations of a local beer made from fermenting finger millet.
 A popular food in Darjeeling is the momo, a steamed dumpling containing pork, beef, chicken or vegetables (cabbage or potatoes) cooked in a doughy wrapping and served with watery soup.
-Wai-Wai, originally a product of Nepal, is a packaged snack consisting of noodles which are eaten either dry or in soup form.
+Wai-Wai is a packaged snack consisting of noodles which are eaten either dry or in soup form.